CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Dealing with the patching of additional software.
 Sources of vulnerability reporting are manufacturers or CERTs.

 CVSS is a methodology for assessing and classifying vulnerabilities depending on the individual risk of each operation.
 Among other things, the baseline score includes how the vulnerability can be exploited (eg locally or remotely) and what the consequences are (eg denial of service or code execution).
 A second value (temporal score) assesses changeable conditions over time.
 This includes z.
 For example, the availability of exploit code.
 A third component establishes the reference to the local environment of the user.
 He has to judge by his environment, which means a weak point for him.
-The first two pieces of information are exposed to vulnerabilities on various websites (eg CVE MITER).
+The first two pieces of information are made available on various Web sites for vulnerabilities (such as CVE MITER).

 Installing patches and updates usually requires approval from the manufacturer of the OT component.
 Therefore, z.
 For example, patches and updates already available on the Internet can not be recorded by the institution, since a loss of functionality would be possible and the manufacturer would not assume any guarantee.